atbaker/tweetcheck/README.md

 - [Bootstrap](http://getbootstrap.com/css/) CSS was used for styling - with help from the [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) theme
 - [Ionic](http://ionicframework.com/) was used to build the mobile apps

 The site is currently hosted on [DigitalOcean](https://www.digitalocean.com/).
+[Mandrill](https://mandrillapp.com/) is used to send emails in production.

 ### Improvements